Energy Conditions and Quantum Information: Energy conditions and holographic principle

 \subsection{Black hole entropy and holography}

-Although our main focus is on the energy conditions, a deeper understanding of their quantum extensions is incomplete without addressing holography.This subsection introduces the holographic principle, which---though seemingly peripheral---sheds crucial light on the emergence of energy, entropy, and spacetime itself in quantum gravity.
+Although our main focus is on the energy conditions, a deeper understanding of their quantum extensions is incomplete without addressing holography.
+This subsection introduces the holographic principle, which---though seemingly peripheral---sheds crucial light on the emergence of energy, entropy, and spacetime itself in quantum gravity.
 In particular, black holes provide a striking arena where these ideas converge and force us to reconsider basic physical notions.

 The path to holography begins with the thermal nature of black holes.
 Hawking's discovery~\cite{Hawking:1974rv,Hawking:1975vcx} that black holes emit blackbody radiation implies that they possess a well-defined temperature.
-From the laws of black hole mechanics, first formulated by Bekenstein~\cite{Bekenstein:1973ur} and Hawking, a consistent thermodynamic description emerged:
+Building on Bekenstein's insight that horizon area encodes entropy~\cite{Bekenstein:1973ur}, the four laws of black hole mechanics were formulated by Bardeen, Carter, and Hawking~\cite{Bardeen:1973gs}, yielding a consistent thermodynamic description: